Sushantchougule0206/Advanced-Analytics-for-MHT-CET-and-JEE-Score-Prediction/README.md

-# Sucess Ratio finder for coaching institutes
+# Sucess Ratio of coaching institutes
-Prediction of JEE and MHT-CET Marks using machine learning
+Predictive Modeling of JEE and MHT-CET Exam Scores using Machine Learning